prollings/prollings.github.io/_drafts/CXX20.md

 }
 {% endhighlight %}

-You see, the values in the curly-braces are initialising the members of the `SweetType` object.
+The values in the curly-braces are initialising the members of the `SweetType` object.
 All well and good.
 Except that we need to remember the order in which the members are declared, otherwise we could be putting the wrong values into the wrong members.
+And if the member order in the struct is changed, we have to find and change all the initialisers without the compiler's help, or just let the wrong values go into the wrong members.
-This is where designated initiali*z*ers come in handy; they essentially let us label the list with the names of the members.
+This is where designated initiali**z**ers come in handy; they essentially let us label the list with the names of the members.

 {% highlight cpp linenos %}
     SweetType st{